-Inspect the seal plate (31), the seal liner (61), and the impeller shaft (21) for burrs or sharp corners, and remove any that exist.
+Inspect the seal plate, (31) seal liner (9), and the impeller shaft (21) for burs or sharp comers, and remove any that exist.
 Replace the seal liner if wear or grooves exist which could cause leakage or damage to the seal packing rings.
-To replace the seal liner, position the seal plate on the bed of an arbor (or hydraulic) press, and use a new sleeve to force the old one out After the new liner is properly installed, a 1/4 inch diameter hole must be drilled through it to permit the flow of lubricant to the seal assembly.
-Be careful to center the drill in the threaded grease pipe hole and not damage the threads.
+To replace the seal liner, position the seal plate on the bed of an arbor (or hydraulic) press and use a new sleeve to force the old one out.
+After the new liner is properly installed, a 1/4 inch diameter hole must drilled through it to permit the flow of lubricant to the seal assembly.
+Be careful to center the drill in the urreaded grease pipe hole and not damage the threads.
 Deburr the hole from the inside of the seal liner after drilling.

-Slide the seal plate onto the shaft until fully seated against the intermediate.
-Align the threaded seal lubricant hole with the intermediate opening, and temporarily secure the seal plate to the intermediate with two capscrews and nuts (1/2 UNC by 1 1/2 inch long, not supplied).
+Install the seal plate gasket (36) and slide the seal plate onto the shaft until fully seated against the intermediate (16).
+Align the threaded seal lubricant hole with the intermediate opening and secure the seal plate to the intermediate with hardware (32 and 33).

-Slide the inboard rotating element onto the shaft with the chamfered side facing the shaft shoulder.
+Install the spacer washer.
+Install the inboard rotating element with the chamfered side facing the shaft shoulder.